|You can find Hacktoberfest FAQ here. Below you can find answers to some Jenkins-specific questions.|

 If you are new to Jenkins, you could start by fixing some small and well described issues in the featured projects.
 There are lists of such newbie-friendly issues, see the links in our featured project list.
 You can also submit your own issue and propose a fix.

-If you are a member of the Jenkins organization on GitHub,
+If you are a repository maintainer, just add the

 Yes, it is fine!
 Any contributions count, your role in a repository does not matter.
 Just make sure you create pull requests instead of direct pushes (hint: it’s a best practice anyway if you have a CI configured for your repository).